Mercer island oral and maxillofacial surgery streelman office | mercer island oral & maxillofacial surgery

 The goal of dental care is always to preserve your naturally growing teeth.
 In some cases, however, this may not be possible.
 Some teeth are simply beyond saving, whether due to a traumatic injury or because of simple decay, and must be removed and replaced.
 Dr. Matthew Streelman offers his experience in tooth extractions here at Mercer Island Oral and Maxillofacial Surgery.
-Our surgical care is available to Mercer Island, WA and all surrounding communities.
+Our surgical care is available to Mercer Island, WA and Seattle, WA.

 What Is a Tooth Extraction?